 Traeger estimates the Ironwood 650 will cook 8 chickens at once, or 5 racks of ribs, or 6 pork butts.

 The Ironwood 650 features the same programmable D2 controller, with direct drive for precision and durability, variable speed auger, and variable speed fan.
-Combined, these features mean steadier temperatures and less freaking out over fluctuations.
+Combined, these features mean steadier, more accurate temperature control, and less freaking out over fluctuations.

 If you’re smoking meat for hours, you’ll be glad to be untethered from your grill.